-- Providing services to venture capital investment companies; i. - ii.
-Buying/selling and leasing properties; - Insurance intermediary, authorized to market products in the Life Branch; - Private institutions with public utility status, not for profit. iv.
+- Providing services to venture capital investment companies; i. - ii. - Insurance intermediary, authorized to market products in the Life Branch; - Private institutions with public utility status, not for profit. iv.

 In Spain, foundations are classified as obliged entities under Law 10/2010 (April 28) concerning AML-CFT.
 This law requires Foundations management, including the Protectorate and Board of Trustees, to prevent their misuse for money laundering or funding terrorist-related entities.
 In this sense, Fundación EDP falls under this obligation.